Step 1. Mixing Process

 The ‘test process’ consists of five detailed tests.

-First, there is the ‘visual test’ that inspects the exterior and interior of the tire as well as the bead with the naked eye.
-Second, there is the testing of the tire as a single product before assembling on the wheel, and also whether the tire weight distribution is consistent in the circumferential direction (*direction of ultrasonic beam that is vertical to the main shaft of the cylindrical device) in the static state.
-Third, there is the ‘dynamic balance test’ that measures the weight uniformity in the circumferential direction after rotation when the tires are assembled on the wheels and optimal air pressure is put into the tires.
+First, there is the ‘visual test’ that inspects the exterior and interior of the tyre as well as the bead with the naked eye.
+Second, there is the testing of the tyre as a single product before assembling on the wheel, and also whether the tyre weight distribution is consistent in the circumferential direction (*direction of ultrasonic beam that is vertical to the main shaft of the cylindrical device) in the static state.
+Third, there is the ‘dynamic balance test’ that measures the weight uniformity in the circumferential direction after rotation when the tyres are assembled on the wheels and optimal air pressure is put into the tyres.
 Fourth, there is the ‘uniformity test’ that tests the uniformity of size and rigidity of the product.
-Finally, x-rays are used to test the carcass inside the tires, structure of belts, and mixing of foreign matters, after which the manufactured products are automatically classified and shipped.
+Finally, x-rays are used to test the carcass inside the tyres, structure of belts, and mixing of foreign matters, after which the manufactured products are automatically classified and shipped.